-- (7) A secured subordinated promissory note in the original principal amount of \$5,000,000, due five and one-half years after the closing date of the asset purchase agreement, subject to adjustment as described under the heading "The Asset Purchase Agreement -- Consideration."
-In general, the \$5,000,000 note will be reduced if the adjustments discussed in footnote (4), exceed \$2,025,000, the original amount of the note described in footnote (4).
-In addition, the \$5,000,000 note may be reduced further as described under the heading "The Assets Purchase Agreement -- Consideration." - (8) In connection with the sale of the videoconferencing systems products division, we will receive shares of common stock of VTEL Products Corporation equal to approximately 19.9% of VTEL Products Corporation's fully diluted equity on the closing date of the asset purchase agreement.
+- (7) A secured subordinated promissory note in the original principal amount of \$5,000,000, due five and one-half years after closing date of the asset purchase agreement, subject to adjustment as described under the heading "The Asset Purchase Agreement -- Consideration."
+In general, the \$5,000,000 note will be reduced if the adjustments discussed in footnote (4), exceed \$2,025,000, the original amount of the note.
+In addition, the \$5,000,000 note may be reduced further as described under the heading "The Assets Purchase Agreement -- Consideration." - (8) See the explanation at footnote (9). - (9) In connection with the sale of the videoconferencing systems products division, we will receive shares of common stock of VTEL Products Corporation equal to approximately 19.9% of VTEL Products Corporation's fully diluted equity on the closing date of the asset purchase agreement.
 Since we are unable to ascertain the current or future market value of the common stock we are receiving from VTEL Products Corporation, we have derived an estimate of the value of the 19.9% equity, assuming that the 80.1% is equal to the carrying value of the inventory and the net book value of the videoconferencing systems products division.
-Since we may be unable to realize any value with respect to the 19.9% equity, we have set up a reserve against the investment in VTEL Products Corporation equal to 100% of our assumed value of the 19.9% equity investment. - (9) See the explanation at footnote (8). - (10) See the explanation at footnote (12). - (11) This pro forma analysis, based upon the assumptions made in the notes above, indicates that a \$25,000 gain will result from the sale of the videoconferencing systems products division. - (12) In the pro forma condensed consolidated statement of operations, we have made adjustments to remove the operations of the videoconferencing systems products division as maintained in our accounting system.
-We have maintained separate balance sheet and operations information for the videoconferencing systems products division since our fiscal year ended July 31, 1999, and this information has been disclosed in the notes to our reports filed with the Securities and Exchange Commission since that time.
-The videoconferencing systems products division generated a loss from operations of \$2,725,000 during the three months ended October, 31, 2001.
-In order to give effect to the sale of our videoconferencing systems products division as of August 1, 2001, it was necessary for us to remove the results of operations during that period.
-The corresponding balance sheet effect reduces the accumulated deficit and increases certain assets indicated at footnotes (3) and (10).
-We have restored our inventory levels of the Forgent Solutions business to the amount reported in our first quarter of fiscal 2002 balance sheet, which does not include the value of assets from discontinued operations.
+Since we may be unable to realize any value with respect to the 19.9% equity, we have set up a reserve against the promissory note discussed at footnote (7) equal to 100% of our assumed value of the 19.9% equity - (10) See the explanation at footnote (12). - (11) This pro forma analysis, based upon the assumptions made in the notes above, indicates that a \$25,000 gain will result from the sale of the videoconferencing systems products division. - (12) In the pro forma statement of operations, we have made adjustments to remove the operations of the videoconferencing systems products division as maintained in our accounting system.
+We have maintained separate balance sheet and operations information for the videoconferencing systems products division since our third quarter of fiscal 2000, and this information has been disclosed in the notes to our reports filed with the Securities and Exchange Commission since that time.
+The videoconferencing systems products division generated a loss from operations of during the three months ended October, 31, 2001.
+In order to give effect to the sale of our videoconferencing systems products division as of August 1, 2001, it was necessary for us to remove the result of operations during that period.
+The corresponding balance sheet effect reduces the accumulated deficit accumulated deficit and increases certain assets indicated at footnotes (3) and (10).
+We have restored our inventory levels of the Forgent Solutions business to the amount to be reported in our first quarter of fiscal 2002 balance sheet, which does not include the value of assets from discontinued operations.
 This is shown at footnote (3).
 The remainder of the pro forma adjustment to the balance sheet has been made to other assets for simplicity.
 This is shown at footnote (10).